vespa-engine/sample-apps/multilingual-search/README.md

 # Multilingual Search with multilingual embeddings

-This sample application is used to demonstrate multilingual search using multilingual embeddings.
+This sample application demonstrates multilingual search using multilingual embeddings.

 Read the [blog post](https://blog.vespa.ai/simplify-search-with-multilingual-embeddings/).

 ## Quick start

-The following is a quick start recipe on how to get started with this application.
+The following is a quick start recipe for getting started with this application.

 * [Docker](https://www.docker.com/) Desktop installed and running.
 4 GB available memory for Docker is recommended.
   Refer to [Docker memory](https://docs.vespa.ai/en/operations-selfhosted/docker-containers.html#memory)